 The author doesn’t support the idea of cramming.

-She says that if you cram, your brain won’t get enough time to form and strengthen new connections.
-So you’ll find it hard to recall ideas while taking your exams.
+She says that your brain won’t get enough time to form and strengthen new connections if you cram.
+So, you’ll find it hard to recall ideas while taking your exams.

 The author also recommends that you teach your ideas to others as well.